 Airborne Electromagnetic (AEM) Surveys

-The Department of Water Resources is conducting airborne electromagnetic (AEM) surveys in California’s high- and medium-priority groundwater basins, where data collection is feasible, to assist local water managers as they implement the Sustainable Groundwater Management Act (SGMA) to manage groundwater for long term sustainability.
+As a part of the AEM project, DWR is conducting AEM surveys in California’s high- and medium-priority groundwater basins, where data collection is feasible.
+The collected AEM data assists local water managers in characterizing their aquifer systems and supports the implementation of the Sustainable Groundwater Management Act (SGMA) to manage groundwater for long term sustainability.

 The AEM project provides state and federal agencies, groundwater sustainability agencies (GSAs), stakeholders, and the public with basin-specific and cross-basin geophysical data, tools, and analyses.

 The surveys are funded by voter-approved Proposition 68, Senate Bill 5, and from the general fund.
 More information can be found in the AEM Proposition 68 Fact Sheet.

 During an AEM survey, a helicopter tows electronic equipment that sends signals into the ground which bounce back.
 The process has been compared to taking an MRI of the ground’s subsurface.
 The data collected is used to create continuous images that are interpreted for underground geology.

 The resulting information will provide a standardized, statewide dataset that improves the understanding of aquifer structures.
 It can also help with the development or refinement of hydrogeologic conceptual models and can help identify areas for recharging groundwater.

 AEM surveys began in the summer of 2021 and will continue over the next several years.
 Visit the AEM Survey Schedule Storymap for up-to-date information on the current survey schedule and a map showing basins and their survey schedule status.

 - AEM measures the electromagnetic response of the subsurface.

 - AEM data are collected using geophysical instruments on a hoop that is towed beneath a helicopter.